numpy/numpy/doc/source/dev/gitwash/development_setup.rst

 ******************************************************************************
-Optional: set up SSH keys to avoid passwords
+Optional: set up ssh keys to avoid passwords
 ******************************************************************************

 Cloning your NumPy fork repo required no password, because it read the remote